martinberlin/cale-idf/README.md

 ESP-IDF uses relative locations as its submodules URLs (.gitmodules).
 So they link to GitHub.
 If ESP-IDF is forked to a Git repository which is not on GitHub, you will need to run the script tools/set-submodules-to-github.sh after git clone.
 The script sets absolute URLs for all submodules, allowing:

-    git submodule update --init --recursive to complete
+    git submodule update --init --recursive

+to download the submodules (components) for this project.

 ### Compile this

-Make sure first to do this in cale directory:

-    cd cale

 If you have ESP32S2BETA (The ones that Espressif sent before official release)